Find Resources For Your School

 A framework for creating safer and more effective schools by building a better environment through positive disciplinary practices

-Proactive and preventive strategies to make schools safe and positive places to learn
+Prevention and intervention strategies to make schools safe, welcoming, and positive places to learn

 The practice of being safe, smart and ethical while online.
 The MCPS curriculum covers issues such as privacy, cyberbullying, internet safety and other digital dilemmas.